victorcaquilpan/PerceptronAlgorithm/README.md

-# PerceptronAlgorithm
+# Perceptron Algorithm

-Implementation of a perceptron algorithm from scratch in Python
+Implementation of a perceptron algorithm from scratch in Python.